jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 `phase`, `milestone`, and optional `summary` fields, making it easy to annotate reports with the roadmap slice they unlock.

+## Training Run Summaries

+`python scripts/train.py ...` now emits lightweight profitability summaries for every supervised training run.
+Once validation completes, the Lightning module aggregates ROI, Sharpe, and maximum drawdown across the epoch and writes two artefacts next to the configured checkpoint directory:

+* `profitability_summary.json` — machine-friendly metrics for automation.
+* `profitability_summary.md` — a Markdown table ready for experiment notebooks or status updates.

+The same metrics are exposed via `TrainingRunResult.profitability_summary`, so benchmark sweeps and follow-on tooling can merge the diagnostics into their own reports without reloading checkpoints.

 ### Experiment Tracking

 Training and pretraining runs can stream metrics directly to Weights & Biases.